azsk/DevOpsKit-docs/13-Tenant Security Solution Setup/Readme.md

  > **Note**: Due to limitation of Log Analytics workspace, you will need to repeat this step every 90 days interval.

 #### Step 3: Create a PowerBI report file
 In this section we shall create a PowerBI report locally within PowerBI Desktop using the LA workspace from Tenant Security subscription as the datasource.
 We will start with a default (out-of-box) PowerBI template and configure it with settings specific to your environment.

-> Note: This step assumes you have completed Step-0 above!

 **(a)** Get the Workspace ID for your LA workspace from the portal as shown below: